Heart Transplant Program

 - This is important because of the very high risk of organ loss within the first few years of transfer to adult care.

-- Our approach include ongoing education, involvement of a dedicated transplant staff, appropriate involvement of the family, and the provision of progressive responsibility to the young patient.
+- Our approach includes ongoing education, involvement of a dedicated transplant staff, appropriate involvement of the family, and the provision of progressive responsibility to the young patient.

 - Multidisciplinary discussions regarding the progress and appropriateness of transition to adult care occur at regular intervals.